 As James does his thing, his colleagues face an altogether different challenge: identifying which Iraqi citizens are merely rubbernecking, and which pose a genuine threat.
 Like the EODs in the thick of the action, you'll view every mobile phone and video camera with high suspicion - some scenes are so highly-strung, they churn the stomach with nerves.
 Shot on several handheld cameras - on a ratio of 100:1 to film shot and film used - Bigelow puts you square in the thick of the action: the tang of dudesweat almost stings the eyes.

 Politics has no real place in The Hurt Locker: the enemy here is mostly mechanical, undefined and intangible.
-Bigelow isn't so much concerned about proposing a solution as she is dismantling the more immediate problems - the ones that can be fixed.
+Bigelow isn't so much concerned about proposing a solution as she is dismantling the more immediate problems - the ones that can

 As such, The Hurt Locker distances itself from failed Iraq dramas like Stop-Loss and In The Valley Of Elah; while the bigger political issues are still raging as we speak, it's the personal stories that allow for maximum emotional attachment.
 Soldiers care little for foreign policy when bullets are flying at their heads; why should we pretend anything else matters but the lives on the line?